 Required fields

-Generally speaking, the required fields are the start and end dates for the query, and the corresponding geo_id to point the query to the right place.
+Different endpoints will have different required fields.
+Select the “Query” dropdown to see all available fields.
+Required fields are indicated with a red asterisk (as shown below).
+API Playground Required Fields Generally speaking, the required fields are the start and end dates for the query, and the corresponding geo_id to point the query to the right place.
 If the query is for a specific object, like an individual permit, address, or contractor, then you’ll only need the corresponding id field.

 Parameters

+In order to fine-tune your query results, you can add parameters to the request.
 A full list of the parameters available (with definitions) for each endpoint can be found in the “Query Parameters” section, beneath the “Query Dropdown” (as shown below).
+API Playground Query Parameters

 Tips and Tricks